Yes, we’re part of that Episcopal Church!

 Please join us for worship, Sundays & Thursdays.

 Did Bishop Michael Curry catch your attention during the Royal Wedding in 2018 , or in the media recently?
 We’re proud that he’s our presiding bishop… and his message about the liberating and life-giving love of God is the same one you’ll encounter in the company of the Episcopal Church here in the Pemi-Baker Valley.
 With the Church of the Holy Spirit, Plymouth, we welcome you to the Episcopal Branch of the Jesus Movement.
 Come and see!

 Rector’s Messages.
 Click the tab above to the right titled “Rector’s Messages” to view messages written by Kelly Sundberg Seaman.

-We are a plucky, dedicated group seeking to live in, with, and through Christ in all that we are and do while caring for those in our small town of Ashland, the geographical center of New Hampshire and the gateway to both the Lakes region to our east and the White Mountains to our north.
+We seek to live in, with, and through Christ in all that we are and do while caring for those in and around Ashland, the geographical center of New Hampshire and the gateway to both the Lakes region to our east and the White Mountains to our north.

-We are currently actively discerning our future, in particular what it means to be an Episcopal Christian in both a multi-faith and secular world as well as a mission church in the 21st century situated in a town with significant social needs.
+We are currently actively discerning what it means to be an Episcopal Christian in both a multi-faith and secular world as well as a mission church in the 21st century situated in a town with significant social needs.
 In partnership with the people of the Church of the Holy Spirit, Plymouth, we welcomed, in January 2018, the priest we called together to serve as Rector, Vicar, and Episcopal Chaplain to Plymouth State University.